DavidStinghen/Meetapp/README.md

  ## About Meetapp

- Meetup é uma aplicação que tem como objetivo ser possivel criar eventos, encontroe e reuniões entre desenvolvedores.
-Para o desenvolvimento do app foram utilizadas tecnologias como PostgreSQL como banco de dados relacional, Redis, Bee-queue e nodemailer para controle de envio de e-mails, autenticação JWT além de muitas funionalidades, como:
+ Meetup is an application that aims to be able to create events, meetings and meetings between developers.
+For the development of the app were used technologies like PostgreSQL as relational database, Redis, Bee-queue and nodemailer for control of sending of emails, JWT authentication besides many functionalities, such as:

-- cadastro e atualização dos dados de usuario;
+- registration and updating of user data;
-- cadastro de encontros;
+- registration of meetings;
-- inscrição em encontros;
+- registration at meetings;
-- envio de e-mails para o organizador do envento se alguem se inscrever;
+- sending e-mails to the organizer of the event if someone signs up;
-- o organizador pode alterar os dados do evento ou cancela-lo, se o mesmo já não tiver acontecido;
+- the organizer can change the event data or cancel it if it has not already happened;
-- listar encontros;
+- list meetings;
-- o organizador tem uma lista de encontros que ele criou.
+- The organizer has a list of encounters he has created.

 ## Pre-Install

  Before you use this application, you need to install a postgreSQL database and Redis database.
 I strongly recommend you use docker.

 ## Installation